mbest1813/documentation/v2/clickstream/destinations/google-analytics.md

 ### Track Named Pages
 Enabling this will track events to Google Analytics for `page` calls that have a `name` associated with them.
 For example, `page('Home')` will translate to **Viewed Home Page**.

-***Note:** We enable this automatically when you set-up Google Analytics as a Clickstream destination.*
+***Note:** We enable this automatically when you set-up Google Analytics as a MetaRouter destination.*

 ### Track Categorized Pages
 Enabling this will track events to Google Analytics for `page` calls that have a `category` associated with them.
 For example, `page('Blog', 'Index')` will translate to Viewed Blog Page.

-***Note:** We enable this automatically when you set-up Google Analytics as a Clickstream destination.*
+***Note:** We enable this automatically when you set-up Google Analytics as a MetaRouter destination.*

 ### Include Querystring in Page Views
 By default, we only send the domain and path to Google Analytics.
 Enable this feature if you would like to pass a whole URL with query string to Google Analytics.
 This is helpful when you would like to track search queries.